Glenns Creek Watershed Plan, Woodford County, KY

 North Fork: Whitesburg Tributaries Watershed Plan, Letcher County, KY

-The North Fork: Whitesburg Tributaries Watershed Plan (203 pp, PDF), developed under this project, provides a path to improve waterbodies impacted by poor wastewater treatment, coal mining, and encroachments on floodplain by housing and roadways.
+The North Fork: Whitesburg Tributaries Watershed Plan (203 pp, PDF), developed in 2020 under this project, provides a path to improve waterbodies impacted by poor wastewater treatment, coal mining, and encroachments on floodplain by housing and roadways.

 Crafts Colly, Sand Lick, and Dry Fork are tributaries to the North Fork of the Kentucky River.
 They are located just north of the City of Whitesburg, in Letcher County, which is in the coalfields of southeastern Kentucky (see map below).
 The three watersheds encompass 18 square miles of primarily forested lands and about 30 miles of streams, most of which are entrenched.
 Because of the steep mountain terrain, most of the houses are constructed adjacent to the stream with roadways crisscrossing streams frequently.
 Most of the watershed area is unsewered and failing septic systems and straight pipes are a source of bacterial contamination for waterways.
 The riparian corridor of most (87%) streams have been impacted to some level by development, with heavy riparian impacts on over half of the streams.
 Coal mining has left its mark on the waterbodies, with 13 legacy mine drainage sites, two large coal refuse piles, and three active mines.